Probate Timeline California: A Step-by-Step Guide

 - Tax requirements.
 Estates that need federal estate tax returns (Form 706) or have complicated income tax situations may need to wait for IRS processing before final distribution.

-Month-by-Month California Probate Timeline
+Breaking Down the California Probate Timeline

 Here is a realistic month-by-month look at what happens during a standard California probate case.
 Every estate is different, but this sequence follows the order required by California probate law.